krzyklo/photin_web/_posts/2025-10-26-From-Silicon-to-III-V-Semiconductors-LP-MOVPE.md

 **“Let the young generation of engineers experiment, make mistakes, and search for new solutions!”.**

-In his speech he many times stresed, how his manager support enabled this research.
+In his speech he many times stressed, how his manager support enabled this research.
 Enjoy!